dart-archive/bazel/dazel/README.md

 $ bazel run :hello_bin
 ```

-You can also run a development sever for your web application:
+You can also run a development server for your web application:

 ```bash
 # Assume you have web/main.dart, and web/index.html.